okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 #.
 Select all the data.
 You can do this by selecting cell A1 and dragging the mouse to cell D9, or holding down Ctrl-A (Cmd-A on Apple Mac computers).
 #.
 With the data now selected choose **Data → Pivot Table → Create** from the spreadsheet’s top menu.
 A pop-up window will appear asking if you want to use the ‘current selection’.
 Choose **OK**.
 #.
 As illustrated below, you’ll see some grey tiles that correspond with the column headings from your raw data.
 #.
 Let’s pivot them, that is, turn a column into a row.
-Select and hold the tile labelled **Snack** and drag it into the white areas called **Row Field**, as illustrated below:
+Select and hold the tile labelled **Snack** and drag it into the white area called **Row Field**, as illustrated below:

    .. image:: http://farm9.staticflickr.com/8259/8650783239_013f6acaf3_b_d.jpg